edgio-docs/edgio-examples/examples/v7-ef-htmltransform/README.md

-# HTMl Transformation with Edge Functions
+# HTML Transformation with Edge Functions

 https://edgio-community-examples-v7-ef-htmltransform-live.edgio.link/

 ## Description

 This repository provides example code for transforming HTML content using Edge Functions.
-It features examples of how to modify the content using the `HTMLTransformer` class along with Edge Side Includes and streaming responses to the transformer
+It features examples of how to modify the content using the `HtmlTransformer` class along with Edge Side Includes and streaming responses to the transformer

 ## Prerequisites